Hikone: Finding Myself in Remote Japan

 • • • • •

-I arrive in Omihachiman city almost at 5 PM, the sky is still bright, I stop by at Lawson and buy a lemon juice before enjoying it in front of the store, suddenly the Lawson cashier approaches me back, he says something in Japanese which probably means ‘you left your camera’.
-How careless, I put it on a small indent at the cashier.
-I continue by visiting a residential area called Hachiman-Bori, it’s lined up with old wooden Japanese houses between a canal which leads to Lake Biwa.
-Walking here, in the footpath alongside the canal is like a time travel to Edo’s period.
-I can visualize a samurai warriors like Miyamoto Musashi or Sasaki Kojiro commuting back and forth, conversing about their Shogun, stop by at a sake bar, and owes a plate of ramen, or just sit around reminiscing about the wars they had been through.
+I arrived in Omihachiman city almost at 5 PM.
+The sky was still bright.
+I stopped by at Lawson and bought a lemon juice before enjoying it in front of the store, when suddenly the Lawson cashier came back to me.
+He said something in Japanese which probably meant ‘you left your camera’.
+How careless—I’d put it on a small indent at the cashier.
+I continued by visiting a residential area called Hachiman-Bori, lined up with old wooden Japanese houses along a canal which leads to Lake Biwa.
+Walking here, on the footpath alongside the canal, was like time traveling to the Edo period.
+I could visualize samurai warriors like Miyamoto Musashi or Sasaki Kojiro commuting back and forth, conversing about their Shogun, stopping by at a sake bar and owing a plate of ramen, or just sitting around reminiscing about the wars they had been through.

 • • • • •

-Cycling back from Omihachiman to Hikone reminds me of Che Guevara monologue once he arrived at Machu Pichu during his journey in South America with a motorcycle, “How is it possible to feel nostalgia for a world I never knew?”, I’m not sure the answer to this rethorical question.
+Cycling back from Omihachiman to Hikone reminded me of Che Guevara’s monologue once he arrived at Machu Picchu during his journey in South America with a motorcycle, “How is it possible to feel nostalgia for a world I never knew?”
+I’m not sure the answer to this rhetorical question.
 The colors of the twilight sky and the sunset, the flock of crows on the electricity pole, a row of rice fields, and the approaching wind.

 • • • • •

 My mind goes back to the Wayan Mirna Salihin murder case after watching a film called ‘13 assassins’.
-The film is about a group of samurai in a secret mission led by Shinzaemon Shimada to prevent Lord Naritsugu — a wicked barbaric murderous man from the Akashi clan which is still related with the former Shogun (the supreme ruler of Edo) — to be appointed as a shogun senior adviser.
-After a long battle and leaving only Shinzaemon, Shinrokuro (his nephew), and Lord Naritsugu, it’s ended up with Shinzaemon give one stab in Naritsugu left abdomen.
-Only one stab so he can thoroughly feel the process towards his death, a long painful death experience.
-Naritsugu who has never been injured and involved in a war then said in tremble towards his death
+The film is about a group of samurai on a secret mission led by Shinzaemon Shimada to prevent Lord Naritsugu — a wicked, barbaric, murderous man from the Akashi clan who was still related to the former Shogun (the supreme ruler of Edo) — from being appointed as a shogun’s senior adviser.
+After a long battle leaving only Shinzaemon, Shinrokuro (his nephew), and Lord Naritsugu, it ended with Shinzaemon giving one stab in Naritsugu’s left abdomen.
+Only one stab so he could thoroughly feel the process towards his death, a long painful death experience.
+Naritsugu who had never been injured or involved in a war then said trembling towards his death:

-How is the correlation to Mirna’s murder case?
-I remember the dissatisfaction expression of Mirna’s families and people in general on the day when the judge set 20-year sentences for Jessica Kumala Wongso.
-They wished Jessica to get a commensurate punishment, in other words, “a soul are paid by a soul” said Mirna’s sister.
-I can grasp that disappointment, but when I think about this one stab of Shinzaemon to Naritsugu, I’m quite sure that the more painful way to torture someone physically or psychologically is by giving them a slow death process while they’re still alive.
-Considering the 20 years she will spend in jail might rob away her youth and a possible psychological battle inside her, it’s more tragic than an instant death.
+This scene made me think about what punishment really means.
+I remembered the dissatisfaction of Mirna’s family and people in general on the day when the judge set a 20-year sentence for Jessica Kumala Wongso.
+They wished Jessica to get a commensurate punishment—in other words, “a soul is paid by a soul,” said Mirna’s sister.
+I can grasp that disappointment, but Shinzaemon’s single stab taught me something about prolonged suffering.
+The more painful way to torture someone, physically or psychologically, is by giving them a slow death process while they’re still alive.
+Considering the 20 years she will spend in jail might rob away her youth and wage a possible psychological battle inside her, it’s more tragic than an instant death.

 • • • • •